erickbytes/lofipython/content/blog/should-you-block-llms-and-bots-from-your-blog.rst

     <center><em>Crawler Traffic on lofipython.com, Aug. - Sept.
 2024</em></center>

-The point of this post was not to answer the question, but instead reflect on the nuances of web creators and their relationship with big tech.
+The point of this post is to reflect on the nuances of web creators and their relationship with big tech.
 Everyone will have to decide for themselves if they think it's worth it.
 In this case, we're likely "paid in exposure".
 Big tech will distill the value of what we write to inquiring humans and reference back with links.
 Will website creators lose out on this exchange?
 Are we cutting off a channel of distribution if we push back against LLMs scooping up our data?
 Right now there seems to be more questions than answers.
 We'll see.